LuisaPinillos/LuisaPinillos/README.md

 - 🌟💜 Never stop learning new things and improving yourself.

-- 👩‍💻 I’m currently working on Holberton Full-Stack software projects.
+- 👩‍💻 I’m currently making on Holberton Full-Stack software projects.

 - 👷‍♀ I'm an Industrial Engineer.

-- 🤖 I like Machine learning and Data science
+- 🤖 I'll like to study Machine learning and Data science

 - 🚀 I’m looking to collaborate on programming projects.